RiteshJaiswal2001/VideoTube/Readme.md

 ### Bcrypt for Password Security

 Bcrypt hashes user passwords before storing them in the database, preventing unauthorized access through brute-force attacks or credential leaks.

+## Contributing
+This project is open source and it is based on learning, this project is from "Chai-aur-code" youtube channel.